PowerDNS/pdns/pdns/dnsdistdist/docs/guides/serverselection.rst

 =================================

 :program:`dnsdist` selects the server (if there are multiple eligable) to send queries to based on the configured policy.
+Only servers that are marked as 'up', either forced so by the administrator or as the result of the last health check, might be selected.

 Built-in Policies
 -----------------